-It should be noted that this paper does not aim to identify a universally applicable approach or a blue print for generic replication in other fragile situations.
-Nor does the paper monitor or evaluate the outcomes and achievements of present or past projects of the ILO in Timor-Leste; instead it aims to take stock of the variety of the technical approaches, that the ILO's has been able to utilise under the common denominator of the embedded approach.
+It should be noted that this paper does not aim to identify a universally applicable approach or a blueprint for generic replication in other fragile situations.
+Nor does the paper monitor or evaluate the outcomes and achievements of present or past ILO projects in Timor-Leste; instead it aims to take stock of the variety of technical approaches that the ILO has been able to utilise under the common denominator of the embedded approach.

-Both the diversity of programming activities that have been implemented in Timor-Leste and the over-the-average - mobilisation of TC resources by the ILO seem to suggest that it is worth having a closer look at the embedded approach and the lessons that can be drawn from its application.
-It is hoped that the ILO's experience in Timor-Leste may be of interest to colleagues within the ILO and other international organisations that work in fragile environments where institution building and long-term engagement are a crucial component of broader peacebuilding and statebuilding efforts.
+Both the diversity of programming activities that have been implemented in Timor-Leste and the - above-average - mobilisation of TC resources by the ILO seem to suggest that it is worth having a closer look at the embedded approach and the lessons that can be drawn from its application.
+It is hoped that the ILO's experience in Timor-Leste may be of interest to colleagues within the ILO and other international organisations that work in fragile environments in which institution-building and long-term engagement are a crucial component of broader peacebuilding and state-building efforts.